Bo Biteman

-Dennis Dean "Bo" Biteman (born October 23, 1978) is an American politician and a Republican member of the Wyoming Senate representing District 21 since January 7, 2019.
-He previously served in the Wyoming House of Representatives representing District 51 from 2017 to 2019.
+Dennis Dean "Bo" Biteman (born October 23, 1978) is an American politician who serves as President of the Wyoming State Senate and as a Republican member of the Wyoming Senate, representing District 21 since January 7, 2019.
+He previously served in the Wyoming House of Representatives, representing District 51 from 2017 to 2019, and is a candidate for the United States House of Representatives.